bfeif/personal-website/content/posts/geographical-indexing-explained.md

 ### H3

-Last, and certainly not least, [Uber's H3](https://www.uber.com/en-DE/blog/h3/).
-The most recently published geospatial indexing tool of these three (published in 2018), H3 has two further key innovations that have made it a very popular tool in data science: (1) the use of hexagons in place of squares, and (2) the use of an icosahedron projection onto Earth.
+Last, and certainly not least, Uber's H3.
+The most recently published geospatial indexing tool of these three (published in 2018), H3 has two further key innovations that have made it a very popular tool in data science: (1) the use of hexagons in place of squares, and (2) the use of an icosahedron projection onto Earth \[6\].

 <figure class="image" align="center">
     <img src="https://blog.uber-cdn.com/cdn-cgi/image/width=2160,quality=80,onerror=redirect,format=auto/wp-content/uploads/2018/06/Twitter-H3.png" alt="drawing"/>